Understanding the Security Risks in PHP File Downloads

 With this pattern, an attacker requesting ?file=../../../../etc/passwd receives the system password file.
 The ../ sequence traverses up directory levels on Unix systems, while ..\ performs the same function on Windows servers.

 The vulnerability persists even when a developer attempts to sanitise input by filtering ../ characters, because filesystem symlinks can cause the resolved path to differ from what the concatenation suggests.
+A file named malicious.pdf might actually be a symlink pointing to /etc/passwd.
 The path traversal check must validate the resolved path, not the raw user input.

-PHP's realpath() function resolves relative paths to their absolute canonical form, processing all traversal sequences.
-It returns false if the file does not exist.
-This makes it reliable for validating that the resolved path remains within an allowed directory.
+PHP provides tools to handle this correctly.
+The realpath() function resolves relative paths to their absolute canonical form, processing all traversal sequences.
+It returns false if the file does not exist, which makes it reliable for validating that the resolved path remains within an allowed directory.

 function secureFilePath(string $userFilename, string $baseDirectory): string|false {